Momoko Tsugunaga: Public image

 During Berryz Kobo's later years, Tsugunaga became known as the "cutesy character" of the group and with her mannerisms and twintail hairstyle.
 She was often referred to by the nickname Momochi (ももち) in media and press.
 After Berryz Kobo went on hiatus, she began playing down her "Momochi" image and stopped wearing her hair in twintails, citing that she has grown up.

 Education

-Tsugunaga majored in education and graduated in 2014.
+Tsugunaga majored in education and graduated from Kokugakuin University in 2014.